vectordotdev/timber-ruby/README.md

 > What good is structured log data if you can't search and visualize it?

-Enter [the Timber Console](https://timber.io).
-It's a modern, fast, and beautiful console for searching and visualizing your logs.
+The [Timber Console](https://timber.io) is *fast*, modern, and beautiful console designed specifically for this library.

 A few example queries: